rfc-editor/AUTH48-repo-template/README.md

 ## Issue Tracking
 Questions and FYIs from the RFC Editor that are usually sent as an email message at the beginning of the [current AUTH48 procedure](https://www.rfc-editor.org/pubprocess/auth48/) have been added instead as GitHub issues.

+Use @mention to identify the participant who should answer.

 Please provide your answers in the comments and use a label to indicate issue status:
 * rfced - initial label of RFC Editor questions and FYIs (keep this label if the issue is still active).
-* question - a follow-up question has been added to the issue discussion.
+* follow-up question - a follow-up question has been added to the issue discussion.
 Use @mention to identify the participant who should answer.
 * AD approval required - the resolution of the issue requires the AD to review and approve the change.
-* editor-ready - the RFC Editor can update the document and/or close the issue based on the issue discussion.
+* rfced-ready - the RFC Editor can update the document and/or close the issue based on the issue discussion.

-Feel free to add new issues for new edits and questions.
+Feel free to add new issues and PRs for new edits and questions.

-The editor will close the issue when it has been addressed either by accepting a pull request or simply closing the issue if no changes are needed.
+The RPC Editor will close the issue when it has been addressed either by accepting a pull request or simply closing the issue if no changes are needed.

 ## Pull Requests
 When AUTH48 starts, the XML file will already include RFC Editor edits.
 This emulates the starting state of the [current AUTH48 procedure](https://www.rfc-editor.org/pubprocess/auth48/).

-If you would like to submit changes to the document, please create a pull request and identify one or more issues that the pull request closes in the comments.
+If you would like to submit changes, please create a pull request and identify one or more issues that the pull request closes in the comments.

-If the editor creates the PR in response to issue comments, the editor will assign a reviewer for the PR and will expect feedback from the reviewer before merging the PR.
+If the RPC Editor creates the PR in response to issue comments, the RPC Editor will assign a reviewer for the PR and will expect feedback from the reviewer before merging the PR.

-For the ease of all reviewers, please do not use inline comments on pull requests.

 ## Viewing XML Outputs
 Output files may be viewed here: